timschott/interview-prep/sql/sql-notes.md

 * Window functions perform calculations across a specific set of table rows
 * Unlike traditional aggregate functions, they *do not* get grouped into a single row
-* For example, looking at `SUM()`, typically, if i do something like `SELECT sum(sales) FROM sales` I will get back a single row that totals up all the sales revenue
+* Looking at `SUM()`, typically if I do something like `SELECT sum(sales) FROM sales` I will get back a single row that totals up all the sales revenue
   * And, we can make that a little more narrow by using a `GROUP BY` -- separating the results based on something like `GROUP BY fiscal_year`
   * In both cases, using a standard aggregate function *reduced* the number of rows returned.
 * With window functions, we can operate on a subset of rows without reducing how much data is returned.
 * Example: `SELECT fiscal_year, SUM(sale) OVER (PARTITION BY fiscal_year) total_sales FROM sales;`
   * Here, the `SUM()` function is applied as a window over the rows grouped by fiscal_year
-  * Creates a new column called `sum` that contains the sum of sales, group by fiscal_year, and attaches that to every other row the rest of the query that's returned
+  * Creates a new column called `total_sales`, grouped by fiscal_year, and attaches that to every other row the rest of the query that's returned
 * The **window** is specifically the set of rows that the function touches.
-    * You can define the window using `ORDER` and `PARTITION`
+* The row that the function evaluation is occurring at is called the **current row**
+* They are permitted only in the `SELECT` list and `ORDER BY` clause
+* They are executed after filtering/grouping (where, having, group by) and before order by/limit
-* Here is an example with `ORDER`:
+* Here is an example:

 ```
   SELECT duration_seconds,